Primary PRogram (2.5 - 6y)

 Working with the sensorial materials which are self-correcting children learn to become keenly observant of the subtle differences in our environment, are able to grade, organize and discriminate via visual, tactile, auditory, olfactory, gustatory, kinesthetic and stereognostic senses.
 They further build their concentration and develop their cognitive skills and hand muscles necessary for reading, writing and mathematics.
 Children develop key life skills such as perseverance, problem-solving and creativity.

 Reading and Writing Joyfully

 The Montessori approach helps children to learn language – oral, writing and reading- effortlessly.
 That’s because it is in sync with the children’s sensitive periods of development allowing children to explode into writing and reading as naturally as they learn to speak.
-Children are encouraged to express their emotions and needs from early on to enable them to communicate their thoughts and ideas later which is an essential competency in the 21st century.
+Children are encouraged to express their emotions and needs from early on which enables them to effectively communicate their thoughts and ideas at all stages in life.

 From the beginning children are introduced to a rich and varied vocabulary, to analyzing words phonetically.
 This approach breaks down language learning into clear component skills, so that children can grow confident with each step before moving on to the next.